 - In Baldur's Gate II, after you mortally wound the necromancer Lavok, he's revealed to have been possessed by some unknown force for centuries.
 Of course, he was a necromancer who murdered his family before that.

 - Inverted in Halo 3.
-The Arbiter wants to kill The Prophet of Truth as himself, instead of as the Gravemind that had infected his body and was slowly possessing him.
+The Arbiter wants to kill the Prophet of Truth as himself, instead of as the Gravemind that had infected Truth's body and was slowly possessing him.

 Arbiter: I will have my revenge on a Prophet, not a plague.

 - If you have some but not enough ranks in Persuade in Neverwinter Nights, Aribeth comes back to herself enough to beg for death.

 - After you defeat Benezia in Mass Effect, her indoctrination wears off again for a short time before she dies.

 - If you can make Saren realize he's being indoctrinated, he'll shoot himself.

 - In Mass Effect 3, you can do the same thing with the Illusive Man.

 - Also, in Mass Effect, Fai Dan does this to stop the Thorian from turning him into a thrall.

 - In the third game, Samara's daughter Rila does this by detonating a bomb in the Ardat-Yakshi monastery to destroy several Banshees, as well as keep herself from becoming one due to her starting to become indoctrinated.